-13. Weather Observations from project or nearby station(s):

-Place Elevation †Ob 20 ft .
-Wind Eye Le vel Wind.
-Ter mp.
-Mois sture Remarks

-1 Time (Relevant Weather, etc.)

-1 Dir Speed Dir Speed Dry Wet RH DP

-Unit G-50 1530' 0830 NW 6-8 NW 3-5 32 72 Observations from unit

-1 l l RAWS station, 50% cloud
+13. Weather Observations from project or nearby station(s): Place Elevation †Ob Time 20 ft.
+Wind Eye Level Wind.
+Temp.
+Moisture Remarks (Relevant Weather, etc.) Dir Speed Dir Speed Dry Wet RH DP Unit G-50 1530' 0830 NW 6-8 NW 3-5 32 72 Observations from unit RAWS station, 50% cloud cover.

-l cover.

-- If the incident (HAZMAT, SAR) involves marine, put the wave/swell height and direction in the Remarks section. - Transmit in numerical sequence or fax to the appropriate Weather Forecast Office.
+- b.
+If the incident (HAZMAT, SAR) involves marine, put the wave/swell height and direction in the Remarks section. - Transmit in numerical sequence or fax to the appropriate Weather Forecast Office.
 (A weather forecaster on duty will complete the special forecast as quickly as possible and transmit the forecast and outlook to you by the method requested) - 3.
 Retain completed copy for your records. - 4.
 Provide feedback to NWS utilizing separate page.
 Be sure to include a copy of the spot forecast with any feedback submission including forecaster's name.
 Feedback to NWS personnel is imperative to assist with future forecasts.
 Remember, feedback on correct forecasts is equally as valuable as feedback on incorrect forecasts!
 If spot forecast is significantly different than conditions on site, a second forecast may be required. - II.
 ALL RELAY POINTS should use this form to insure completeness of date and forecast.
 A supply of this form should be kept by each dispatcher and all others who may be relaying requests for forecasts or relaying completed forecasts to field units. - III.
 Forms are available from your local National Weather Service Weather Forecast Office.
 They may also be reproduced by other agencies as needed, entering the phone number and radio identification if desired.